-The global significance of our rich, vibrant and diverse heritage provides an opportunity to gather, share and increase knowledge amongst our residents, learners and visitors.
+The global significance of our rich, vibrant and diverse heritage, including the Welsh language, provides an opportunity to gather, share and increase knowledge amongst our residents, learners and visitors.

 Our heritage provision must remain relevant and adaptable, engaging with the new methods of learning encompassed in the Curriculum for Wales.
 The new curriculum aims to provide learners in schools across RCT with a knowledge and understanding of their local heritage placed in a wider context.
-Local illustrations are used to engage with national and indeed global events, for example, the visit of the Eisteddfod Genedlaethol 2024 to Rhondda Cynon Taf will foster a greater understanding of the history of eisteddfodau across the borough.
+Local illustrations are used to engage with national and global events, for example, the visit of the Eisteddfod Genedlaethol 2024 to Rhondda Cynon Taf fostered a greater understanding of the Welsh language and of the history of eisteddfodau across the County Borough.

-A key aim of this strategy is to increase wider access to the wealth of history and knowledge held in the memories and experiences of our residents and communities.
-Our 'story' is of world renowned, Rhondda Heritage Park Museum attracted 73,202 visitors in

-2023/2024 alone, and each year we welcome hundreds of thousands of visitors to the borough seeking to understand and engage our heritage.
+A key aim of this strategy is to increase wider access to the wealth of history and knowledge held in the memories, experiences and language of our residents and communities.
+Our 'story' is world renowned, Rhondda Heritage Park Museum (RHPM) attracted 73,202 visitors in 2023/2024 alone, and each year we welcome hundreds of thousands of visitors to the County Borough seeking to understand and engage with our heritage.
 The Museum continues to evolve, and, with the support of Welsh Government funding, it has introduced new innovative digital technologies in its exhibition spaces.
 Both on site at RHPM and across the Authority we continue to work with our creative partners and broad cross-section of community groups on several ground-breaking projects.

-The Altered Images project, funded by the National Lottery Heritage Fund, has worked with partners to creatively gather knowledge across the generations, and the RCT Our Heritage website will archive visual and audio records of our heritage as seen, heard and told by our communities.
+The Altered Images project, funded by The National Lottery Heritage Fund, has worked with partners to creatively gather knowledge across the generations, and the RCT Our Heritage website will archive visual and audio records of our heritage as seen, heard and told by our communities.